ignite/cli/docs/guide/interchange/03-walkthrough.md

 ## Complete Exchange with a Partially Filled Sell Order

-An order is sent to sell 10marscoin for 3venuscoin:
+Send an order to sell 10marscoin for 3venuscoin:

 ```bash
 # Source blockchain
 interchanged tx dex send-sell-order dex channel-0 marscoin 10 venuscoin 3
 ```

 The sell amount is 10marscoin, but the opened buy order amount is only 5marscoin.
 The buy order gets filled completely and removed from the order book.
-The author of the previously created buy order received 10 marscoin vouchers from the exchange:
+The author of the previously created buy order receives 10 marscoin vouchers from the exchange:

 ```yml
 # Target blockchain